SESAME-Synchrotron/BEATS_tomoscan/docs/source/for_staff_advanced.rst

 writer server, tomoscan IOC, and python server need to be restarted from time to time (if they start becoming non-responsive); sometimes it also happens after aborting a scan

+At very high energies, owing to total external reflection in the monochromator's layers, filtering of the incoming white beam might be necessary to obtain meaningful data